zufallsgenerator/easyca/README.rst

 IP addresses, as the Common Name (CN) attribute of the subject will be deprecated at some point.

-Under the hood the openssl cli and pyOpenSSL are used.
+Under the hood the openssl cli is used.

 Python 3.4 and above supported.